rakib-shahid/R6Siege-Settings-App/README.md

 ## To-do(?)

-Fix the resizing and layout and maybe make it prettier
+Fix the ~~resizing and~~ layout and maybe make it prettier

-Add aspect ratios
+Add aspect ratios, graphics settings, and more